Treaty of Fort Laramie (1868)

 The treaty was negotiated by members of the government-appointed Indian Peace Commission and signed between April and November 1868 at and near Fort Laramie, in the Wyoming Territory, with the final signatories being Red Cloud himself and others who accompanied him.
-Animosities over the agreement arose quickly, with neither side fully honoring the terms.
-Open war again broke out in 1876, and the US government unilaterally annexed native land protected under the treaty in 1877.
+Animosities over the agreement arose quickly, with open war breaking out again in 1876, and in 1877 the US government unilaterally annexed native land protected under the treaty.

 The treaty formed the basis of the 1980 Supreme Court case, United States v.
 Sioux Nation of Indians, in which the court ruled that tribal lands covered under the treaty had been taken illegally by the US government, and the tribe was owed compensation plus interest.
 As of 2018 this amounted to more than $1 billion.
-The Sioux refused the payment, having demanded instead the return of their land which wouldn't be possible to contest if the monetary compensation was accepted.
+The Sioux refused the payment, having demanded instead the return of their land which would not be possible to contest if the monetary compensation was accepted.